MAD-VEE/Video_Games_Success_Prediction/README.md

 - **Data loading and exploration**: Exploring the dataset and visualizing key trends.
 - **Data cleaning**: Handling missing values, duplicates, and preprocessing data for modeling.
 - **Modeling**: Applying machine learning algorithms to predict game success.

-## GitBook Documentation
-For detailed documentation and further insights into the project, please visit the [GitBook](https://dg-ai.gitbook.io/video-games-success-prediction).

 ## Installation & Usage